swarupsro/Penetration-Testing-2/Website Hacking/Web Attacks/File upload/README.md

 * ##  [  File upload Extentions](https://github.com/sarathlalup/Cyber-security/tree/master/Website%20Hacking/Web%20Attacks/File%20upload/file-upload)
 * ##  [  File Upload Testing Labs]()

+### What we can achieve by uploading the unrestricted files into the server?

+I’ll not show you the demonstration of every attack here.
+You have to search for it on Google.
+If you don’t know how to do this then you should learn this first.

+    Remote code execution
+    XSS
+    LFI
+    XXE
+    Phishing
+    Parameter pollution
+    uploaders may disclose internal paths
+    SQL injection
+    DoS attack
+    Add if you know more…

 ### Types of filters?

 I hope you have learned file upload working carefully then you should know what is the filter.